 Most people associate the word “values” with their personal code of ethics; the moral standard of behaviour they believe is “right,” and by which they try to live their lives.

-For example, one of my values is honesty; I believe in being honest with the people close to me, and I expect the same in return.
-In terms of relationships, one of your values may be fidelity; you won’t cheat on your partner, and you expect that your partner won’t cheat on you.
+For example, one of my core values is honesty; I believe in trying to be honest with the people close to me, and I expect the same in return.
+One of your values may be fidelity; you won’t cheat on your partner, and you expect that your partner won’t cheat on you.

 One good way to determine someone’s values is to look to the choices they’ve made in their past.
 And sometimes, two people get together and after a brief period of courtship (in which one or both parties talk about their sexual past and/or relationship history), find out that their values seem to be out of alignment.

 To cite an extreme example, let’s say you’re a devout, born-again Christian, and you discover that in a former life your girlfriend was a porn star.
 In that case, it’s possible that your values are out of sync with hers.
 And that’s fine.

 Let me be absolutely clear: there is nothing wrong with leaving your partner if you conclude that you don’t share the same values.

 Indeed, it’s the right thing to do; no sense putting your partner and yourself through endless torture, and missing opportunities to find someone better suited to you.

 BUT let’s also say that ten years ago your girlfriend decided to leave the porn industry, join a convent, and pursue a totally different lifestyle.
 Let’s say she explains that she eventually came to the conclusion that she hated pornography, and everything associated with it, and her subsequent life choices demonstrate that.
 What do you do then?
 Are your values and hers still incompatible?

 Of course, our past doesn’t entirely define us as a person, and our values can (and often do) change over time.